Tolszew/Linux-CentOS-Virtual-Machine-with-OpenShift-for-Vagrant/README.md

 When the upload is successful, do the following:

 - Create a Git Tag for the deployed version: 1.0.X
-- Update `-Dversion` from the above command with 1.0.X+1 pattern and push the file.
+- Next, update `-Dversion` from the above command with the 1.0.X+1 pattern, and push the file.

 ### Next Steps
 You're now to install Vagrant in order to run the 'Amazon Web Services DEV' mirror locally.